 When a female monkey is in heat, her physical appearance and behavior change to attract a suitable mate, often resulting in competitive behavior among female chimps and males.
 As the testosterone level rises in male baboons, they show more territorial aggression and increased efforts to guard and control access to females.

-The reproductive process and mating in monkeys with red bottoms is similar to other primates.
+The reproductive process and mating in monkeys with red bottoms are similar to other primates.
 The primary difference lies in the visual cues indicating fertile females, which helps increase their chances of successful mating and reproduction.

 Dietary Habits and Hunting